Lavender API¶

 Endpoint¶

-Single endpoint.
+Primary endpoint.
 No authentication required.
 Runs on localhost:2112.

 Returns per-contract Greeks for all options on an underlying, with optional filtering, field selection, and term structure modes.